Parda Hai Parda (film): Plot

-The film revolves around four happy-go-lucky friends and the predicament they fall into when they cross paths with a new girl in their neighborhood.
-At the onset, we see a suitcase of some significance being moved through the busy city.
+The film revolves around four happy-go-lucky friends and the predicament they face when they cross paths with a new girl in their neighborhood.
+At the outset, we see a suitcase of some significance being moved through the busy city.
 The bag is handed off by various men in suits until it reaches an older gentleman.
 The old man soon is pursued by some hoodlums.
 He narrowly escapes the thugs by hopping into a cab, only for the driver to stop the car in a secluded area.
 The mysterious driver then kills the old man dead with a gunshot and steals the bag and is shown running in the distance.

 The film then begins to follow four friends in the same city.
-Vijay (Chunky Pandey), Appu Khote (Laxmikant Berde), Prem (Virendra Singh) and Thomas (Raj Zutshi) are a carefree bunch with no responsibilities that roam their part of town in search of fun and beautiful women.
+Vijay, Appu Khote, Prem and Thomas are a carefree bunch with no responsibilities that roam their part of town in search of fun and beautiful women.

 The film takes a turn when they hear about a beautiful young woman that has just moved into their neighborhood with her grandparents.
 They are instantly allured by her good looks and start to make hilarious attempts to find out about her and why she is in town.
 In their quest to learn about the girl and impress her, they end up accidentally injuring Maya's grandfather and terrorizing her grandmother.
-They discover that the girl, whose name is Maya (Meena) is visiting the city to get to the bottom of a mystery surrounding her dead brother, Raghuveer (Pankaj Dheer).
-In town, Maya is able to track down the mother (Reema Lagoo) of his brother's friend, Androze.
+They discover that the girl, whose name is Maya is visiting the city to get to the bottom of a mystery surrounding her dead brother, Raghuveer.
+In town, Maya is able to track down the mother of his brother's friend, Androze.
 The mother had been anxiously awaiting the return of her son from a long leave of absence and in that time had met Maya's brother Raghuveer, who left a special package for her from her long-lost son.
 We later find out that this package is the suitcase seen at the beginning of the film.

 All four friends after learning about Maya and her reasoning for visiting the town decide to lie and pretend that the four of them were good friends with Maya's brother Raghuveer and Androze.
 After failed individual attempts to win her over, Maya eventually befriends the foursome.
-Once this happens, a powerful man by the name of John Honai (Kiran Kumar) appears to be stalking the four.
+Once this happens, a powerful man by the name of John Honai appears to be stalking the four.